Sony NEX-5N Comparison Review

 The Sony Alpha NEX-5N is a mirrorless interchangeable lens camera that was revealed to the public in August 2011 and is equipped with an APS-C sensor.
 It offers a resolution of 16 megapixel.

-The Sony NEX-5N has a Camera Elo of 1738.
+Is the Sony NEX-5N a good camera?
+The NEX-5N has a Camera Elo of 1664.
 This rating puts the NEX-5N below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (APS cameras), the NEX-5N also falls below average. – Well, the Sony NEX-5N is more than 7 years old, and there have been many other good digital cameras released since 2011.
+In terms of its sensor size category (APS cameras), the NEX-5N also ranks below average. – Well, the Sony NEX-5N is more than 8 years old, and there have been many other good digital cameras released since 2011.

 |Mirrorless system camera|

 |111 x 59 x 38 mm, 269 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.